 - The time frame: does he need this product immediately?
 Or in the near future?

 A cold lead has never had any interaction with your company.
-He therefore knows nothing about your products and services (for the moment 😉 ).
-His profile is potentially interested in your product, but he has never expressed any interest in your product yet.
-So it will be a matter of detecting the momentum to contact him, i.e. the moment when he will need your product.
+They therefore know nothing about your products and services (for the moment 😉 ).
+Their profile is potentially interested in your product, but they have never expressed any interest in your product yet.
+So it will be a matter of detecting the momentum to contact them, i.e. the moment when they will need your product.